Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to continental movements caused by plate tectonics, all were located near the equator at the time, the team said.
 This fits with the belts, they said, because they typically form above the planets' equators.

-The team identified meteorites consistent with several limestone deposits, and they were also near the equator.
+The team identified meteorite consistency in several limestone deposits, and they were also near the equator.

-Tomkins said the team calculated that the odds of all these craters being near the equator were only 1 in 25 million.
+Tomkins said the team calculated that the odds of all these craters being near the equator were just 1 in 25 million.

 The belt hypothesis could also explain some other mysteries about that period.
-The meteorite fragments in the craters show signs of having not traveled much through space before hitting Earth, consistent with material from a relatively recent breakup of the large asteroid that created the belt.
+The meteorite fragments in the craters show signs of having not traveled much through space before crashing to Earth, consistent with material from a relatively recent breakup of the large asteroid that created the belt.

 About 20 million years later, Earth entered the Hirnantian Ice Age, when temperatures dropped to their lowest levels in half a billion years.
 Because of Earth's tilt relative to the Sun, the equatorial belt partially shaded the planet's surface, possibly causing a global cooling event.